G.W. Pabst

 Key Production Countries: Germany, France

-Key Genres: Drama, Melodrama, Romantic Adventure, Adventure, Satire, Urban Drama
+Key Genres: Drama, Melodrama, Adventure, Romantic Adventure, Satire, Urban Drama

 “During the 1920s, the heyday of German silent cinema, Georg Wilhelm Pabst was considered one of its foremost directors, ranked alongside Fritz Lang and F.W.
 Murnau.
 His reputation suffered in the 1930s, when he turned out a series of indifferent films, and was destroyed during the war when, for reasons that still remain unclear, he made films for the Third Reich….
 Rehabilitated after the war, Pabst continued making films until 1956, but few of them attracted much notice.“ - Philip Kemp (501 Movie Directors, 2007)